skytecat/GameTheory/README.md

 # GameTheory
 ## Prisoner's Dilemma

-ZAX told about the simple game with candy, where there is a machine that controls the supply of candy for two groups of people based on whether one or both of two operators put one in it:
+This project simulates the simple game with candy, where there is a machine that controls the supply of candy for two groups of people based on whether one or both of two operators put one in it: